fusioncharts/dev_centre_docs/chart-guide/standard-charts/scroll-charts.md

 * In the JSON data, set the attributes and their corresponding values in `"<attributeName>": "<value>"` format.

 * Specify the chart type using the `type` attribute.
-To render a column chart, set `scrollcolumn2d`.
+To render a scroll column 2D chart, set `scrollcolumn2d`.

 * Set the container object using `renderAt` attribute.